johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 	4. Too firm grip on controls - relax, use fingertip pressure
 	5. Lack of rudder coordination

-**Completion Standards:** Client must demonstrate ability to use external visual references to maintain appropriate pitch and bank attitudes, with occasional cross-check of aircraft instruments.
+### Completion StandardsClient must demonstrate ability to use external visual references to maintain appropriate pitch and bank attitudes, with occasional cross-check of aircraft instruments.
 Client must develop habit of visual scanning for traffic, and check for traffic before maneuvers.
 (ACS standards: &plusmn;10 knots, &plusmn;10 degrees, &plusmn;100 feet)

 **Required Homework:**
 - [ ] Sign up for ground school if not yet completed (WVFC, Sporty's, etc)